vgurianov/uml-sp/docs/case_studies/clock/clock.md

 [ClockClassAlt.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/clock/ClockClassAlt.cs)

 ## Note
 The objects of *Leaf, Root, TopNode, BottomNode* classes have concurrent threads.
-The threads interact according *Single Threaded Execution* pattern.
+The threads interact as *busy waiting* [3, P.94], i.e. process repeatedly checks a condition until it becomes true.

 ## Conclusion
 The main principle of the SSP is a decomposition principle.
 The particularity feature of decomposition is a decomposition of time.
 For any subsystem need to define a minimal change of subsystem.
 It is a operation with "Exist" stereotype.<br/>

 ## References
 1. [V.I.
 Gurianov, Simulation with UML SP.
 Cheboksary: SPbSEU, branch in Cheboksary, 2014. - 136 p.(In Russian)](http://simulation.su/static/en-books.html)
 2. S.P.
 Kurdyumov, H.N.
 Knyazeva, Foundations of Synergetics: Blow-up Regimes, Self-organization, Tempo-worlds, Saint-Petersburg: Aletheia, 2002
+3. Gregory R. Andrews, Foundations of Multithreaded, Parallel, and Distributed Programming, 1st Edition, 472 pages, ISBN: 0201357526,9780201357523